RainerAtSpirit/raineratspirit.github.com/_posts/2012-07-15-sharepoint-dvwp-from-workhorse-to-ferrari-in-7-steps.md

 ![Step 6 source](/img/2012-07-15-sharepoint-dvwp-step_6source.jpg)

-There's a web part property called `SuppressWebPartChrome` ([see MSDN][]), which helps us getting rid of this extra `<table>` tag. _Please note_ that this only works if the **DVWP** lives outside a web part zone, so you can't use this for standard implemenations like our `WebPartPage.aspx`.
+The not that well known property `SuppressWebPartChrome` ([see MSDN][]) will help us getting rid of this extra `WebPartChrome`. _Please note_ that this only works if the **DVWP** lives outside a web part zone, so you can't use this for standard implemenations like our initial `WebPartPage.aspx`.

-Adding  `SuppressWebPartChrome="True"` to the web part properties will eventually bring us to the finishing line.
+So by adding  `SuppressWebPartChrome="True"` to the web part properties, this will eventually bring us to the finishing line.

 **16** lines of **clean HTML5** code or The **`Ferrari`** version